apiel/zicBox/NOTE.md

 - TODO reload variations when switching workspace

-- TODO mute shortcut, make it part of the Volume plugin, it should save last state before to mute. (in grid & pixel, use shift to mute?)

 - FIXME tempo issue

 - TODO ARP for synth, like note repeat, put a encoder to select ARP scale, from none to whatever... the when clicking trigger note, it would play the note or ARP, no matter if sequencer is playing or not.